cppctamber/ccpwgl2/README.md

 ======
 An implementation of CCP Games graphics engine in webgl.

-This version of the library provides partial support for newer ships (no child effects or animations) and reading client resources, but requires a resource server to do so (not provided yet).
+This version of the library provides partial support for newer ships (no child effects or animations) and reading client resources, but requires a resource server to do so as ccp's servers do not provide CORS headers which webgl requires.
+[This server is not provided yet](https://github.com/cppctamber/ccpwgl2-server).

 Core files